DavidNP96/Heuristieken/results/README.md

 ### Different battery types
 #### Statespace
 In the last situation there will be 3 different battery types.
-This makes the statespace three times bigger, so it will be (2500^5) * (5^150) * 3.
+The 3 different types of batteries can be on 2500 different positions on the grid, but not on the same position as another battery.
+Also, there can be as many batteries as you want.
+So all the grid point have the posibility to have a battery on it.
+There are 2500 grid points and 150 houses, so the 150 have 2500 possible points to connect to.
+These two components together give the following statespace: (3^2500!) * 2500^150.

 #### Lowerbound and upperbound
 VERANDEREN